Crispian Hollis: Early life

-Crispian Hollis' parents were Christopher Hollis (1902–1977), the author and parliamentarian, and Madeleine Hollis (née King).
+Crispian Hollis's parents were Christopher Hollis (1902–1977), the author and parliamentarian, and Madeleine Hollis (née King).
 Both his parents were received into the Roman Catholic Church.
 He is possibly unique among Catholic bishops in being the grandson of an Anglican bishop, the Right Revd George Arthur Hollis (1868–1944), vice-principal of Wells Theological College and later suffragan Bishop of Taunton, and the nephew of another, the Right Revd Arthur Michael Hollis, Bishop of Madras (1942-1954).

 Hollis was educated at Stonyhurst College.
 He completed his national service as a 2nd Lt. with the Somerset Light Infantry which saw military action in Malaya.
-Upon his return from military service, Hollis earned an M.A. from Balliol College, Oxford.
+Upon his return from military service, Hollis studied successfully as a member of Balliol College, Oxford for a first degree.
 He then went to the Venerable English College in Rome, where he was ordained a priest for the Diocese of Clifton on 11 July 1965, and subsequently received a Licentiate of Sacred Theology (STL).
 For some time during the 1970s he was the chaplain at the Oxford University Catholic Chaplaincy.